 You might be surprised by the tools that can help you rebuild your life after divorce.

-“How can I feel better when my whole life is upside down?”
+You might be thinking, “How can I feel better when my whole life is upside down?

 How can you turn your life around, get fitter and stronger than ever before, while feeling more confident every day?

-The only men who are going to be feeling better, are men who have the tranquility of mind or support to take care of themselves.
+The only divorced men or women who are going to be feeling better, are those who have the tranquility of mind or support to take care of themselves.

-Or some guys who are just so rich, divorce just does not affect them at all.
+Or some guys who are just so wealthy, divorce does not affect them at all.

-They still have a great home, have their lawyers take care of everything and still have their personal chef and trainer to keep them in shape.
+They still have a great home, have their lawyers take care of everything, and still have their chef and trainer to keep them in shape.

 You only deserve continued mental and physical distress.